 “Inevitably something must be over-looked for the sake of gameplay and this is one aspect that is often noticed — the lack of detail in some manner, from costumes to locations to the series of events.
 The reality of employing history in games is a lot like a cartographer making a map: the world must be generalized (i.e., remove information) for the map to be useful for its intended purpose.
 Most maps don’t show every actual tree and other feature on the landscape, and so it is with games based in history.”

-The author explains that the same thing often happens in other genres, such as sacred and secular cultures (religious examples being the most common), or cultural differences.
-These cases also carry the same logic: the localization and culturalization process is lacking something.
+The author explains that the same thing often happens in other genres, such as sacred and secular cultures (religious examples being the most common) or cultural differences.
+These cases also carry the same logic: the localization and culturalization process lacks something.
 Guidance on these matters doesn’t just happen but is done professionally, and its purpose is to transmit a message to other cultures with that same intentionality.

 Ultimately, publishers and developers are making strategic decisions.
 The importance of building work teams that include a variety of voices and are dedicated exclusively to the culturalization process may not just have an impact from a marketing and sales perspective that attracts buyers who can truly identify with the product; it also brings us back to this article’s theme: it provides a more immersive experience.